Mathematics Department

 Mathematics Department Overview

-Hartwick offers major programs in mathematics and actuarial mathematics.
+Hartwick offers a major program in mathematics.
 Both majors urge students to ask their own questions, and provide them not only with an understanding of mathematical principles and the application of those principles to their questions, but also with the ability to think logically and express themselves precisely and creatively.
 Mathematics students at Hartwick are strongly encouraged to learn to work independently and pursue their own interests within either major.
 While pure mathematics provides a solid foundation in the areas of science and logic, actuarial mathematics provides various applications to economics, finance, business, and accounting.
 For the three-year students who do not have time for a double major, we recommend minoring in mathematics to support their major.

 Please note: Hartwick College focuses on offering fall, January, and spring term undergraduate courses in person, however circumstances may require us to offer a small number of courses in this department through distance education.
 In times of emergency, following regulatory guidelines, all classes may temporarily need to be delivered through distance education, including online.
 We also offer a slate of courses online in the summer to help our students make progress towards their degrees.
 With support from an academic advisor, students needing particular courses may have other online options as well.
 If you have questions about the way courses are delivered in your program, please contact your Department or Program Chair.